colinjamesfirth/smartcolumns/README.md

 - Type: mandatory
 - Element: `table > thead > th`

-Add this attribute to the `th` element in the table header for all data columns.
+Add this attribute to the `th` element to the table header for all data columns.
+All `data-smartcol` columns will be included in the selectable column's menu.

 ### data-smartcol-actions
 - Type: mandatory if `hasActionsColumn` is set to `true`